- aged 25 years or more

 Reporting income if you work while receiving Austudy

-Advance payment options for Austudy
+Advance payment options

 Payments paid while outside Australia